-Michael Farabaugh is in his 12th year at Academic Support Service for Student Athletes.
-As Director, Farabaugh oversees the operation of the academic support program that assists the academic and personal development for the student-athletes.
-In addition, Farabaugh also serves as the liaison between the academic and athletic community concerning the interests of student-athletes.
+Mike Farabaugh joined the University of Pittsburgh Academic Support Services for Student-Athletes unit in 1989.
+As Director, Farabaugh oversees the operation of the academic support program that assists the academic and personal development of the nearly 500 student-athletes.
+Farabaugh and the unit also serves as the liaison between the academic and athletic communities concerning the needs and interests of the student-athletes.

-A 1987 graduate of the University of Pittsburgh, Farabaugh went on to receive his master's degree in 1992.
-In addition to his duties at the University, Farabaugh also served on the learning disabilities and Two-Year college committee with the National Association of Athletic Advisors as well as previously acting as the chair of the research committee.
+In his current capacity as Director, Farabaugh also serves as an Academic Counselor for the men’s basketball team and also provides support to the football team, offering the necessary services and resources to the student-athletes and coaches.
+A 1987 graduate of the University of Pittsburgh, Farabaugh went on to complete his Master’s degree in 1992.
+In addition to his duties at the University, Farabaugh has also served on the Learning Disabilities committee, Two Year-College committee, and Research committee with the National Association of Academic Advisors.

 Favorite place on campus?

 Other than the Willis Academic Center?
 It would have to be the Commons Room and Nationality Rooms in the Cathedral.
 They are some of the most amazing & interesting rooms at any University in the world.
 Also, the Frick Fine Arts building is also a wonderful place on campus with the frescoes that are displayed in the courtyard.

 There are quite a few, but to narrow it down, In basketball, I’d say winning the Big East title in basketball over Georgetown in 2008.
 In football, beating West Virginia 41-38 (2 OT) and 13-9, beating Penn State and Clemson in 2016 in football are a few of the best moments.